Technical Guidelines for Global VLBI Observations

 Correlation and Data Release:

 The data are correlated with the DiFX software correlator of the MPIfR in Bonn (Germany) DiFX Correlator and VLBA-DiFX at NRAO.
 After correlation the data are made available to the P.I. in UV-FITS format, compatible to be read into the most recent version of AIPS.
 There is a note on the comparison of the visibility amplitudes from the MK4 and the DiFX correlator here.
-The data will be made public on the VLBA archive one year after completion of the project and delivery to the P.I.
+The data are made public one year after completion of the project and delivery to the P.I.
+The correlated data are archived at the Bonn correlator and on the VLBA archive.

 Spectral line: